lw292/unixclass/README.md

 ## Getting Started with Shell Scripting

-The real power of the terminal command line is shell scripting, otherwise we would all just be using GUI based apps!
-Scripting allows us to string commands together and automate certain tasks not possible with GUI based applications.
+The real power of the command line is shell scripting.
+Otherwise we would all just be using GUI-based apps!
+Scripting allows us to string commands together and automate certain tasks not possible with GUI-based applications.

-To learn scripting, why don't we start with an exercise.
+To learn shell scripting, let's start with an exercise.
 Based on what we have learned today, what do the following commands do?

 ```
 cat shakespeare.txt | tr -sc [:alpha:] '\n' | sort -f | uniq -ci | sort -bnfr > results-shakespeare.txt
 ```